Device Manager

 Enabling System Extensions

-CODEX Device Manager uses System Extensions to integrate with macOS for low level access to hardware devices, such as CODEX Compact Drive Docks.
+CODEX Device Manager uses System Extensions to integrate with macOS for low level access to hardware devices, such as CODEX Compact Drive Readers.

 Click the Enable system extensions... button in System Preferences > Security & Privacy > General.